JujaLabs/docs/architecture/teams_slackbot/readme.md

 # Teams Slackbot
 Teams slack bot performs processing of commands from slack chat.
-If validate commands, token, generates requests to Teams microservice [Teams](https://github.com/JujaLabs/docs/tree/master/architecture/teams).
+If commands and token are valid Slack bot generates requests to
+Teams microservice [Teams](https://github.com/JujaLabs/docs/tree/master/architecture/teams).
 It generates response to slack in case of successful command execution or error.